hdmamin/jabberwocky/alexa/README.md

 This should print a url ending with "ngrok.io" in your terminal.
 Copy that url and run `curl {url}/health` (paste your actual url in place of {url}).
 The response should be:

 ```
-{"status": 200, "source": "jabberwocky-alex"}
+{"status": 200, "source": "jabberwocky-alexa"}
 ```

-**Developer note:**

-If you plan to push new changes to github, I'd recommend using the command `make hooks` to install a git pre-commit hook to prevent you from accidentally exposing your openai API key.
+**Developer Tip:** If you plan to push new changes to github, I'd recommend using the command `make hooks` to install a git pre-commit hook to prevent you from accidentally exposing your openai API key.
 (This shouldn't happen regardless but the hook provides some layer of safety in case you print your key in a notebook or something.)
 You only need to run this once.
 You can also use the file `pre-commit.py` in the project root as a reference for creating your own hook.

 ### AWS Console Setup